 Join your student nursing and midwifery society

-Most universities, through your student unions, have many clubs and societies for undergraduate students, including specialist ones for nursing and midwifery students.
+Most universities (through your student unions) and some vocational colleges, have many clubs and societies for students, including specialist ones for nursing and midwifery students.
 Often these societies organise networking events where you can meet your future colleagues or employers and learn more about your future profession.

 If you become active within your club, you might also want to consider becoming an executive member (e.g. president, treasurer, etc.) which will give you the experience that employers look for, such as leadership and communication skills.